ocoretech/CTF-workbook/HackBookagram.md

                               Flag 1 found by using the tool FUZZ

-First flag was found and some directories leading to a php file.
+First flag was found with the help of endpoint "include" with some directories leading to a php file.
 Check the IP address of googletagmanager.
+To know what is the IP address of googletagmanger, perform a nslookup using 'nslookup -type=any googletagmanager.com'

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/48f3eb61-8174-45cb-bc1b-65df71ad0ea6)